Skip to main content

 Doll Burial and Tree Planting Ceremony

-The doll burial ceremony involves wrapping miniature bride and groom figures in coca leaves and planting them with a tree seed to symbolize growing love, practiced by 15% of Andean couples at a cost of $100-$300 USD.
+The doll burial ceremony involves wrapping miniature bride and groom figures in coca leaves and planting them with a tree seed to symbolize growing love, practiced by some Andean couples at a cost of $100-$300 USD.
 This ritual connects the couple’s union to the earth’s fertility and natural cycles.

 Modern adaptations of this tradition include: